 Then, we made the turn to the front nine and my expectations were met in abundance.
 This side offers more of what I was looking for.
 It is tight, extremely hilly, and definitely target style golf as it plays up along the mountain more intimately.
 Needless to say, I loved it.

 It made me wonder if the nines were switched at some point because this side felt like it should be the natural back nine.
 I asked our forecaddie and he said the nines were switched.
 He wasn’t sure exactly when, though.
-I would guess the reason for this is the positioning of the new clubhouse overlooking the 18th green, so that makes sense.
+I would guess the reason for this is the positioning of the new clubhouse overlooking was is now the 18th green, so that makes sense.
 In the end, I was actually glad we started on the 10th hole because I felt like we experienced the proper routing.

 There are many memorable holes on The Mountains course.
 On the front nine, the 2nd hole probably struck me as the quirkiest with a big dogleg left that features a downhill tee shot to the corner and then a semi-blind uphill shot to the green with a nasty false front.
 If you were starting on the current hole number 1, this 2nd hole would definitely throw you right into the the fire.